 I was not raised in a Christian home.
-Recently my mother told me I went to Sunday School before I was six years old, but I have no memory of it at all.
+Before she died, my mother told me I went to Sunday School before I was six years old, but I have no memory of it at all.
 When I was a teenager I had two friends, one of them a Mormon and one of them from a well-known denomination and they always used to argue about who the Lord Jesus Christ was.
 I always used to wonder why they were arguing.
 For a time I went to church with my friend from the denomination and when she went forward for communion, I wondered why I couldn’t go.
 One day my friend’s father asked me if I had been baptized, and when I said no, he told me I couldn’t go to heaven if I wasn’t baptized.
 Now I know that isn’t true, because the thief on the cross wasn’t baptized but the Lord Jesus said to him “Today thou shalt be with me in paradise” upon his confession that Jesus was Lord.
 From that time on I wanted to be baptized.
 I went to church with her and her family for quite a while, even went to a youth group, but if I ever heard the gospel, it went in one ear and out the other because I don’t remember it.

 When I was in my early twenties, I began to wonder where I was going in life, and what the future held.
 I worked for the provincial government and there was a girl who was known to be a Christian, and believed that marriages were made in heaven.
 She was filled with an inner beauty that the others did not have.
 I had a very foul mouth at that time, and one day I took the Lord’s name in vain in her presence and she just quietly looked up and me and said “please don’t swear, I’m a Christian”.
 I have never forgotten that.